Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2-GitHub.md

 <!-- markdownlint-disable first-line-h1 -->
 ### 2.2.2 GitHub

-1. In your PowerShell Core (pwsh) terminal type `New-ALZEnvironment -IaC "terraform" -Cicd "github"`.
+1. In your PowerShell Core (pwsh) terminal type `New-ALZEnvironment -i "terraform" -c "github"`.
 1. The module will download the latest accelerator and then prompt you for inputs.
 1. Fill out the following inputs:
     1. `starter_module`: This is the choice of [Starter Module][wiki_starter_modules], which is the baseline configuration you want for your Azure landing zone.
 This also determine the second set of input you'll be prompted for here.